-The Business Minor at the Rady School of Management is designed to provide students with a broad understanding of business theory, practices, and applications.
-Because of the wide range of academic interests and majors among the UC San Diego undergraduate population, each course covers the application of business principles to a broad variety of fields.
+The Business Minor at the Rady School of Management provides students with a broad understanding of business theory, practices, and applications.
+Each course covers the application of business principles to a broad variety of fields within the wide range of academic interests and majors among the UC San Diego undergraduate population.
+Rady School business courses are application-oriented, exploring theoretical approaches, and emphasizing the implementation of those theories across a wide range of real-world contexts.

 Declaring the minor

 You may declare a minor through Tritonlink.
-For a step-by-step video tutorial on how to declare please visit our main FAQ page.
+For a step-by-step video tutorial on how to declare please visit our main Rady Advising page.

-Students majoring in International Studies - International Business cannot earn a minor in business.
-You may not pursue both an Entrepreneurship and Innovation Minor and Business.
+Students majoring in International Studies - International Business and/or Business Psychology cannot earn a minor in business.
+Students who have declared the business minor, cannot declare the Entrepreneurship and Innovation minor due to overlap of core requirements.

 Ethics (4 units)Choose between